 Flickr user Doug DuCap Food and Travel

-The 20011-2012 season for harvesting oysters and clams in South Carolina will open Saturday, October 1st.
+First reporting September 18: The 20011-2012 season for harvesting oysters and clams in South Carolina will open Saturday, Oct ober 1.

 The DNR maintains State Shellfish Grounds for commercial and recreational harvesting of clams and oysters, here are some facts you should know:

 - Twenty-four Public Shellfish Grounds are managed exclusively for recreational gathering and are posted with boundary signs.

 - The recreational limit is two U.S. bushels of oysters and one-half bushel of clams in any one day.

 - No person may gather more than one personal limit of shellfish on more than two calendar days per any seven-day period.

 - There is a maximum possession limit of three personal limits per boat or vehicle or boat and vehicle combination.

 - Clams must be at least 1 inch in thickness.